gavinlyonsrepo/RpiMotorLib/Documentation/Servo_GPIO.md

 The class is called SG90servo and their are four methods are

-(1) servo_sweep - sets up a continuous sweep from two points Center-wait-min-wait-max-wait-min- and so on until user quits
+(1) servo_sweep - sets up a continuous sweep from two points Center-wait-min-wait-max-wait-min- and so on until user quits or set limit reached.

 (2) servo_move - moves to a specified location in a single sweep